 MEDIA ANNOUNCEMENT: Bromford and Merlin partnership finalised

-Midlands-based Bromford and South West-based Merlin have officially launched their new organisation after finalising the legal aspects of the deal, it was announced today.
+Midlands-based Bromford and South West-based Merlin have officially launched their new organisation after finalising the legal aspects of the deal, it has been announced.

 The new organisation, which will retain the Bromford name, went live today, Monday, seven months after discussions were first announced.
 Bromford will now provide services for 90,000 customers and delivering one of the largest housing association-led new homes programmes throughout the South West and Midlands, with a planned investment of £1.5bn in 14,000 new homes over the next decade.